-Subject Content EYFS Y1 Y2 Y3 Y4 Y5 Y6 Electricity; Physics Electrical circuits can light lamps or sound a buzzer.
-A switch turns an electrical circuit off and on. circuit, appliance, charge, electron, battery, cell, bulb, buzzer, switch, wire, current electricity, static electricity, negative terminal, positive terminal, chemical reaction, emit Explain the precautions needed for working safely with electrical circuits.
+Explain the precautions needed for working safely with electrical circuits.
 Describe materials as electrical conductors or insulators.
 Compare common household equipment and appliances that are and are not powered by electricity.
 Predict and describe whether a circuit will work based on whether or not the circuit is a complete loop and has a battery or cell.
-Construct operational simple series circuits using a range of components and switches for control. series circuit, parallel circuit, resistance, voltage Voltage is measured in volts (V) and is a measure of the difference in 'electrical energy' between two parts of a circuit.
-The bigger the voltage, the more electrons are pushed through the circuit.
+Construct operational simple series circuits using more electrons are pushed through the circuit.
 The more voltage flowing through a lamp, buzzer or motor, the brighter the lamp, the louder the buzzer and the faster the motor.
 There are recognised symbols for different components of circuits.
-Earth & The Solar System; Earth Sciences JUST YEAR 5 planet, satellite, sphere, solar system, eclipse, star, universe, constellation, axis, celestial body, Moon, rotating, lunar, solar, telescope, rotation The Solar System is made up of the Sun and everything that orbits around it.
-There are eight planets in our Solar System: Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus and Neptune.
-Earth orbits around the Sun and a year (365 days) is the length of time it takes for Earth to complete a full orbit.
-The Moon orbits Earth, completing a full orbit every month (28 days).
-Inheritance and evolution; Biology UST YEAR 6 evolution, natural selection, variation, advantageous Identify that living things produce offspring of the same kind, although the offspring are not identical to either parent.
-Animals that sexually reproduce generate new offspring of the same kind by combining the genetic material of two individuals.
-Each offspring inherits two of every gene, one from the female parent and one from the male parent.
-Describe how animals and plants can be bred to produce offspring with specific and desired characteristics (selective breeding).
-Animals and plants can be bred to produce offspring with specific and desired characteristics.
-This is called selective breeding.
-Examples include cows that produce large quantities of milk or crops that are disease-resistant.
-Sound, Physics When an instrument is played, the Pitch is how high or low a sound sion instrument, wind instrum the air around or inside it vibrates.
-The l is.
-Parts of an instrument that are so bund is.
-The harder an instrument is hese vibrations travel as a sound washorter, tighter or thinner produce h vave.
-Sound waves travel through nigh-pitched sounds.
-Parts of an in a medium, such as air or water, to strument that are longer, looser or the ear.
+Earth & The Solar System; Earth Sciences bits around it.
+There are eight planets in ou bit. a range of components and switches for control. stial body, Moon, rotating, lunar, solar, telescope, rotation r Solar System: Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus and Nep otune.
+Earth orbits around the Sun and a year (365 Inheritance and evolution; Biology JUST YEAR 6 evolution, natural selection, variation, advantageouldentify that living things produce offspring of the same kind, all individuals.
+IS hough the offspring are not identical to eith er parent.
+Animals that sexually reproduce generate new offspring of the same s (selective breeding).
+Animals and plants can be bred to produce offspring wit esistant.
+Sound, Physics JUST YEAR 4 particle, vibration, percussion instrument, wind inst When an instrument is played, the air around or inside it vibrate rument, string instrument, frequences.
+These vibrations travel as a sound wave are shorter, tighter or thinner produce high- cy, volume, pitch, transverse wave, longitudinal wave, medium, .
+Sound waves travel through a medium, such as air or water, to the ear. pitched sounds.
+Parts of an instrument that are longer, looser or fatter produce